Sunyaev-Zeldovich Effect and Circumgalactic Medium

 Galaxy clusters contain the majority of their mass in dark matter, and the rest are mostly hot plasma of the intracluster medium (ICM).
 Thus the physical understanding of the galaxy clusters from their internal dynamics to their evolution associated with the galaxies inside is achieved by the observation of the ICM.
 As the cosmic microwave background (CMB) photons travel through the galaxy clusters and are scattered by the ICM, this interaction causes spectral distortion called the Sunyaev-Zel’dovich (SZ) effect.
 (Figure credit: Sayers et al. 2018)

-At Caltech, I’m working with Professor Sunil Golwala and his group to study observational cosmology and galaxy formation using the SZ effect.
 The interaction between the galaxies and their surroundings is one of the key questions in current galaxy formation research.
 The circumgalactic medium (CGM) and the intergalactic medium (IGM) exchange matter and energy with the galaxies and regulate how quickly they form stars.
 The galaxy clusters, the most massive gravitationally bound system in the universe, serve as laboratories where we can observe the large-scale interplay and test various galaxy formation theories in the cosmological context.

 Mapping the Baryonic Majority: Comprehensive Multi-Mission Analysis of the CGM and IGM